-Taylor Tollison explains the benefits of static and dynamic stretching and which should be used in
+Taylor Tollison explains the benefits of static and dynamic stretching and which should be used in your training programme

 The two main goals of a sports performance program are to prevent injury and increase performance.
 As athletes we will perform anything from plyometrics to sprinting to increase our performance.
 One question that has been debated for some time is whether the type of stretching we chose to perform at the start of our training session will have an affect on our performance and injury levels.

 Many trainers advocate the use of static stretching prior to exercise.
 Static stretching has been used throughout the years for two main reasons: injury prevention and performance enhancement.
 Static stretching involves gradually easing into the stretch position and holding the position.
 The amount of time a static stretch is held may be anything from 6 seconds to 2 minutes.
 Often in static stretching you are advised to move further into the stretch position as the stretch sensation subsides.

 Does static stretching prior to activity achieve the goals of injury prevention and performance enhancement?